-Before we jumped in to Infatuation full time, we used to spend our days trapped in Midtown, trying to find places to eat that didn't make us sad.
+Before we jumped into The Infatuation full time, we used to spend our days trapped in Midtown, trying to find places to eat that didn’t make us sad.
 Many of those meals ended up taking place at Danji, which remained in our heavy lunch rotation from 2011 when we wrote our first official review up until last summer.

 Now that we work in the East Village, we don’t find ourselves at Danji quite as often.
 But it is the place we recommend most when people ask us where to have lunch in Midtown or Times Square - even with the arrival of a few other high quality options like Ippudo.
 Danji is just that place that you can almost always get into, and that will always be really good.
 You just have to know what to expect.

 If you’re familiar with Korean food, the menu at Danji will be pretty straightforward.
 This is definitely Korean in the David Chang style, meaning lots of interpretations and interesting influences that show up in what are otherwise traditional Korean flavors.
 If you’ve had lunch at Momofuku Ssam, you’ve seen this playbook before.

 That said, there isn’t much variety on the menu.
 Don’t bring someone who’s just looking for a light salad or something that will work with their Miami caveman protein-only diet.
 Bring someone who’s looking to go HAM on bulgogi sliders and bibimbap and then spend the rest of the day sleeping in the office.
 That’s how you do Danji.
 As a matter of fact, that’s how you do life in the corporate world.
 I kind of miss those days.

 Bites of yellowtail sashimi with vinegar and jalapeno in a spicy Korean sauce.
 You want it.

 So good you’ll want to eat them all.
 As in all of the sliders they have in the kitchen.